SolarArbiter/solarforecastarbiter-core/docs/source/contributing.rst

 changes.

-The majority of the solarforecastarbiter-core code consists of functions that accept primatives or pandas.Series.
+The majority of the solarforecastarbiter-core code consists of functions that accept primitives or pandas.Series.
 Some higher-level functions accept :py:mod:`~solarforecastarbiter.datamodel` objects.
 Avoid writing new classes and methods.